 Now that you know how many raisins are toxic to dogs, let's talk about why raisins can be harmful to our beloved four-legged friends.
 Unfortunately, we do not have a definite answer as to which toxic agent causes kidney damage and other health complications.
 However, some potential causes have been identified:

-- Metabolic disruption is another potential explanation as to why raisins are dangerous for dog consumption.
-In general, we should always have in mind that dogs and humans metabolize food differently, and some compounds, such as chocolate, grapes, and raisins, should be taken out of your doggo's menu 🍽️.
+Metabolic disruption is another potential explanation as to why raisins are dangerous for dog consumption.
+In general, we should always keep in mind that dogs and humans metabolize food differently, and some compounds, such as chocolate, grapes, and raisins, should be taken out of your doggo's menu 🍽️.
 If your dog still managed to steal one of the named compounds, for instance, chocolate, check Omni dog chocolate toxicity calculator to see whether the amount of chocolate devoured by your dog can be dangerous for it.

 What are the symptoms of raisin poisoning?

 The most common symptoms that dogs develop after consuming raisins are vomiting and diarrhea.
-The symptoms usually appear within 6–12 hours and could be accompanied with:
+The symptoms usually appear within 6–12 hours and could be accompanied by:

 What to do if your dog displays symptoms of raisin poisoning